 Sometimes you have to choose.
 Do you want to be right or do you want to be happily married?

-Just because you’re right/wrong paradigm works at the office doesn’t mean that you should bring it home.
+Just because your right/wrong paradigm works at the office doesn’t mean that you should bring it home.
 “He who is a hammer thinks everything is a nail.”
 Some things work perfectly in one area of life and fail terribly in another.
 In marriage, you have to be like a carpenter and know which tool to use.
 The right/wrong mode is the WRONG tool to use in your marriage.